-The Diagnostic Medical Sonography Program at Morehead State University is an Area of Concentration in the Imaging Sciences baccalaureate degree program.
+The Diagnostic Medical Sonography Program at Morehead State University is an area of concentration in the Imaging Sciences bachelor's degree program.
 Sonography is the use of sound waves to generate an image for the assessment and diagnosis of various medical conditions.
 Sonography is commonly associated with obstetrics and the use of ultrasound imaging during pregnancy, but this technology has many other applications in the diagnosis and treatment of medical conditions throughout the body.
-Along with lecture courses, the program provides "hands-on" opportunities in state-of-the-art laboratory facilities and during clinical assignments at health care agencies associated with the program.
+Along with lecture courses, the program provides hands-on opportunities in its state-of-the-art laboratory facilities and during clinical assignments at health care agencies associated with the program.
 Graduates may be eligible to sit for the American Registry of Diagnostic Medical Sonographers' (ARDMS) national certifying examinations in the areas of sonographic physics and instrumentation, abdomen and obstetrics/gynecology.
-The program prepares graduates who seek employment in hospitals, imaging centers, and physicians' offices as Diagnostic Medical Sonographers.
+The program prepares graduates who seek employment in hospitals, imaging centers, and physicians' offices as diagnostic medical sonographers.

 The program has a selective admission process and limited enrollment.
-Students are admitted once a year (April), with classes beginning in the second summer session of each year.
-The qualified applicant must be a radiographer (registry-eligible or registered with the American Registry of Radiologic Technologists) and have completed all prerequisites prior to entry (see ADMISSION REQUIREMENTS for additional information.)
+Students are admitted once a year in April, with classes beginning in the second summer session of each year.
+The qualified applicant must be a radiographer who is registry-eligible or registered with the American Registry of Radiologic Technologists, and must have completed all prerequisites prior to entry.

 The Diagnostic Medical Sonography Program, in conjunction with the Department and University's Mission, is committed to preparing graduates to function as competent entry level sonographers and to provide a foundation for continued lifetime learning designated in diagnostic medical sonography.